himanshu07Rai/ML/Algos/K_nearest_neighbors.md

+# KNN

-# Assumption
+## Assumption

-Data points that are similar , have similar labels
+Data points that are similar , have similar labels or Similar Inputs have similar outputs

+## Classification rule

+For a test input x, assign the most common label amongst its k most similar training inputs